PineappleArray/Prompt-Response/README.md

 make docker   # docker compose up --build make clean    # Remove build artifacts
 ```
+### Layer 1 — Proxy Handler (`handler.go`)
+Receives incoming requests and builds a structured representation

+### Layer 2 — Classifier (`classifier.go`)
+Classifies the request with a preliminary textbase word classification system whose that aims to save on computation and latency.
+Uses a Deberta classifier for type classification utilized for its compact size and disentangled attention which allows for better intent classification.
+After classification the metrics of complexity, task specification, and domain knowledge are also utilized when selecting a model as Deberta will misclassify some obvious code generation as text generation.

 ### Layer 3 — Scorer (`scorer.go`)
 Checks Redis for semantically similar prompts that have already been processed.
 If a cache hit is found above a similarity threshold, the cached response is returned.
 Otherwise, it selects an available replica from the registry for the assigned tier.